RaspAP/raspap-docs/docs/restapi.md

 The `restapi.service` will be automatically restarted when updating your API key.
 At this stage, you have a valid API key that may be used to authenticate with the RestAPI.
 This is described in the next section.

 ### Authorization
-Now, click or tap the RestAPI docs :octicons-link-external-16: link to open the documentaion in a new window.
+Now, click or tap the RestAPI docs :octicons-link-external-16: link to open the documentation in a new window.
 The API docs are fully interactive, meaning you may test any of the available endpoints and receive a valid server response.
 Begin by choosing the green **Authorize &nbsp;:fontawesome-solid-lock:** button, shown below:

 ![restapi-docs](https://github.com/RaspAP/raspap-webgui/assets/229399/f5a1bd5d-8dda-4b94-96e5-94f159a2b85c){: style="width:520px"}